apache/spark/docs/running-on-yarn.md

   <td>
     Comma-separated list of schemes for which resources will be downloaded to the local disk prior to being added to YARN's distributed cache.
-For use in cases where the YARN service does not support schemes that are supported by Spark, like http, https and ftp, or jars required to add to local YARN client's classpath.
+For use in cases where the YARN service does not support schemes that are supported by Spark, like http, https and ftp, or jars required to be in the local YARN client's classpath.
 Wildcard '*' is denoted to download resources for all the schemes.
   </td>
 </tr>